 Please submit the request form and wait for approval prior to submitting your thesis online.
 If the request is approved you and your supervisor will be notified by email that publication of your thesis will be delayed.

-When you submit your thesis to the Library’s online repository, cIRcle, please do the following:
+When your embargo has been approved and you submit your thesis to the Library’s online repository, cIRcle, please do the following:

 - Type "EMBARGO" in front of your thesis title when you type the title into cIRcle.
 This will alert reviewers to your request for publication delay.
 The "EMBARGO" will be removed from the title when the thesis is approved.
 Do not put "EMBARGO" on the title page of your thesis.

 - Enter your full abstract in the "Abstract" field in cIRcle.
 Abstracts for embargoed theses are now automatically hidden from public view.
 Instead, the following boilerplate abstract text appears in the abstract record: “The full abstract for this thesis is available in the body of the thesis, and will be available when the embargo expires.”

 - On the page where you upload your thesis file, go to "File Availablilty".

 - Choose "Embargo" and enter the date when your thesis will become publicly available.